JordanLDiaz/fs-journal/notes/10-vue.md

   11. now add new car to webpage to make sure it works.

   12. carform --> showed example using ref instead of reactive and why it didn't work. using ref accesses editable.value instead of just editable, causes issues. so use reactive here, unless you're trying to access the value.
-    - reactive = meant for objects, red = meant for values.
+    - reactive = meant for objects, ref = meant for values.

   13. hook up cancel button
     -carform --> add @click="editable = {}"